FastConnect: With an Oracle Partner

 For a virtual circuit where the BGP session goes to the Oracle partner, the BGP state for the virtual circuit reflects the status of the separate BGP session between the Oracle partner and Oracle.
 For reference, see Basic Network Diagrams.

-Also see the diagram in To get the status of your virtual circuit.
+Also see the diagram in To get the status of a virtual circuit.

 Contact the partner and give the OCID of each virtual circuit that you created, along with any other information the partner requests.
 Depending on the partner, you might do this in the partner's online portal, or over the phone.
 The partner then configures each virtual circuit on their end to complete the connectivity.